miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 <img src="/keeperrl_wiki/Gamespeed-screenshot.png" title="/keeperrl_wiki/Gamespeed-screenshot.png" alt="/keeperrl_wiki/Gamespeed-screenshot.png" width="1000" />

-Later in the game and depending on your level of arrogance, insensitivity and violence, many hostile forces start to get worried about you.
+Later in the game and depending on your level of arrogance, insensitivity and violence, many hostile forces may start to get worried about you, and eventually send their troops to Do Something.

 Tabs
 ----